 You are only allowed to have this type of Probation once in your lifetime.
 This is one of the many tools that I can use to do everything I can to avoid having a felony conviction appear on your criminal record.

 If you are concerned about possible deportation for immigration consequences for this type of probation, you need to be aware that this type of Probation would probably not save you from being deported.
 While 410, or 1410 Probation, is not considered a conviction under Illinois Law, your guilty plea may be enough for the federal government to consider it grounds for deportation or removal from the United States.
 This is something you need to consult with an immigration attorney with prior to accepting this type of Probation so that you fully understand the immigration consequences.

 If you are facing drug charges, or any criminal charges, you can always contact James Dimeas for a free and confidential consultation.
-You can talk to James Dimeas by calling him at 847-807-7405.
+You can always speak to James Dimeas personally by calling him at 847-807-7405.